jameshkramer/docs/docs/standard/linq/mixed-declarative-imperative-code-bugs.md

 So you write code that iterates through the list, and for every item, adds a new item right after it.
 What happens is that your code will first see the `a` element, and insert `a'` after it.
 Now, your code will move to the next node in the list, which is now `a'`!
 It happily adds a new item to the list, `a''`.

 How would you solve this in the real world?
 Well, you might make a copy of the original linked list, and create a completely new list.
-Or if you are writing purely imperative code, you might find the first item, add the new item, and then advance twice in the linked list, advancing over the element that you just added.
+Or if you're writing purely imperative code, you might find the first item, add the new item, and then advance twice in the linked list, advancing over the element that you just added.

 ## Example: Adding while iterating

-For example, suppose you want to write some code that for every element in a tree, you want to create a duplicate element:
+For example, suppose you want to write code to create a duplicate of every element in a tree:

 ```csharp
 XElement root = new XElement("Root",